Get started with Java

 - Download

-toolbox-1.12.0.jarfrom Maven Central (sources jar, javadoc jar). - Download
+toolbox-1.12.1.jarfrom Maven Central (sources jar, javadoc jar). - Download

-toolbox-native-1.12.0.jarfrom Maven Central (native libraries). - Add both JARs to your project’s classpath.
+toolbox-native-1.12.1.jarfrom Maven Central (native libraries). - Add both JARs to your project’s classpath.

 Initialize the Toolbox add-on

 The Toolbox add-on always requires a license key to operate (unlike the Pdftools SDK).
+Without a valid license, every Toolbox add-on method call fails with LicenseError: No license key was set.

-Without a valid license key, the Toolbox add-on returns an error.
-Get in touch with the Pdftools sales team through the Contact page to get a full license.
+Contact the Pdftools sales team through the Contact page to get a trial or full license.

 To initialize the Toolbox add-on with your license key, follow these steps: